duclairdeugoue/duclairdeugoue/README.md

 # Hi there am duclairdeugoue 👋

-I'am a **Cameroonian** and also a Junior Web Developer with some years of experience.
+I'am a **Cameroonian** and also a Junior FullStack Web Developer with some years of experience.
 I am currently working on CodeIgniter 4 and Frontend Mentor challenges for building frontends UIs  and websites.

 ## Frontend Technologies